Famed for being ultimate go-anywhere classics, the Land Rover Series II and III remain practical and rugged choices. Here’s how to buy one

 Land Rover Series II & III: our verdict

-The one fly in the ointment is the way a Series II or III drives.
-While the lack of refinement really shouldn’t come as a surprise, it would still pay to make sure you can live with this.
-You’ll either love it or hate it, but if you’re in the former camp then one of these ‘Series’ Land Rovers is quite likely to become a vehicle you’ll never want to part with.
+The only real drawback is the driving experience of a Series II or III.
+While the lack of refinement shouldn’t really come as a shock, it’s still worth confirming that you can live with it.
+You’ll either adore it or loathe it, but if you fall into the former category, one of these ‘Series’ Land Rovers is quite likely to become a vehicle you’ll never wish to let go.

 Timeline